levantAJ/ridiculous-fishing/README.md

 ==================

 <div>The funny game for fishing and killing fish!</div>
-<div>It is a game I built base on Ridiculous Fishing game, it more simple! :D</div>
+<div>It is a game I built base on Ridiculous Fishing game, it more simple!</div>

 ## Image
 ![Alt text](https://pbs.twimg.com/media/Bk9VEsQCUAE5FqE.png "Cover for Ridiculous Fishing")